NoaFilosof08/sei-project-4/frontend/README.md

 <br><br />

 3. Viewer Side - If you click through to the Browsing side of the website, you are directed to a carousel which displays all of the artists on the site to browse.
-You can then clik on these artist and view their profiles and then their art.
+You can then click on these artist and view their profiles and then their art.
 Browsers can also make non-artist accounts which unlock features that allow them to and 'favourite' the artist to save them to view again later, enquire about art and have their own profile.
 ### Carousel
 ![Carousel](src/styles/WebsiteScreenshots/Home-page-with-caroursel.png)
 ### View an Artist when logged in